The Cleveland Show: Development

 The Cleveland Show first appeared on the development slate at Fox in early 2008, under no official name for the pilot, after a report that Fox had purchased the series from creators.
-The pilot was named The Cleveland Show in May 2008, when it appeared on the primetime slate for the 2008–09 television season, although it wasn't officially on the network schedule.
+The pilot was named The Cleveland Show in May 2008, when it appeared on the primetime slate for the 2008–09 television season, although it was not officially on the network schedule.
 Shortly after a report that King of the Hill just ended, leaving air time for The Cleveland Show, the show was picked up for a full season after an additional nine episodes of the show were ordered.
-In May 2009, The Cleveland Show appeared on the primetime slate for the 2009–10 television season, for airing on Sunday nights at 8:30 pm On June 15, 2009, it was announced that The Cleveland Show would premiere on September 27, 2009.
+In May 2009, The Cleveland Show appeared on the primetime slate for the 2009–10 television season, for airing on Sunday nights at 8:30 pm.
+On June 15, 2009, it was announced that The Cleveland Show would premiere on September 27, 2009.

-MacFarlane and Henry pitched a 22-minute to Fox which aired on September 27, 2009, but had been leaked online in June 2009.
+MacFarlane and Henry pitched a 22-minute pilot to Fox which aired on September 27, 2009, but had been leaked online in June 2009.
 Even before the pilot episode premiered, the show had already been renewed for a 22-episode second season.
 After the first season of the show aired, it was given the green light to start production.
 On June 10, 2010, less than three weeks into the first season's summer hiatus, it was announced that Fox was ordering a third season.
 A fourth season was announced on May 9, 2011, just a few days before the second season concluded.